francojposa/personal-site/sections/about.md

 ---

-I am a software engineer over four years of experience designing, writing, and testing backend services in Python & Golang.
+I am an engineer with over four years of experience designing, writing, and testing software in Python & Golang.

 I love to design and build.
 I am passionate about clean architecture, clean code, and idiomatic best practices.
 I am biased towards minimalism and simplicity: